chessgriffin/pkgsb/README.txt

 building and installing third-party software from SlackBuilds.org and other similar repositories of SlackBuild scripts.

-However, I also wanted try creating something simpler to use and maintain.
+However, I also wanted to try creating something simpler to use and maintain.
 This was the basis for working on spkg.
 It is not a replacement for sbopkg per se and it does not have all the features of sbopkg.
 But, it works for me and if it works for you, then that's cool.

-spkg is just a single Bash script of less than 700 lines (and a good chunk of that is the license, the user configuration section, and the usage and help functions).
+spkg is just a single Bash script of about 700 lines (and a good chunk of that is the license, the user configuration section, and the usage and help functions).
 The actual working part of the script is probably about 575 lines so it is far smaller than sbopkg.

 Hopefully, it should be fairly self-explanatory.
 The only required changes are to edit the $REPOPATH and $SOURCEDIR variables at the top of the script.